 There are numerous studies of the state of democracy and evaluations of individual programme, but very little in between.

-A final paper will be published on the basis of the conclusions from the participatory review.
-This will offer important insights for the European democracy support community.
+A final paper was published on the basis of the conclusions from the participatory review, which offers insights for the European democracy support community.

 EUROPEAN DEMOCRACY SUPPORT